OfficeDev/office-js-docs/docs/word/word-add-ins.md

 1. Create a folder on your local drive and name it **BoilerplateAddin**.
 This is where you'll create the files for your app.

-2. In your app folder, create a file named **home.html** to specify the HTML that will be rendered in the add-ins task pane.
+2. In your app folder, create a file named **home.html** to specify the HTML that will be rendered in the add-in's task pane.
 This add-in will display three buttons and when any of the buttons are chosen, boilerplate text will be added to the document.
 Add the following code to **home.html** and save the file.

     ```html
     <!DOCTYPE html>